Adri6336/gpt-voice-conversation-chatbot/README.md

 - Converse with bot recreationally

 - Use bot to practice a language by a setting preset to talk to you in that language like a teacher and hear responses with proper pronounciation using Google's TTS.
-If you'd prefer, stick with ElevenLabs's multilingual voice
+If you'd prefer, you can also stick with ElevenLabs's multilingual voice

 - Have bot help you practice programming by asking you questions and giving feedback on your code